Per-coin, forward-looking stress score (0-100) for depeg stress. It is not a calibrated probability. Computed every 30 minutes from 8 sub-signals.

 }

-updatedAt is the newest current row in the aggregate response. oldestComputedAt is the oldest returned current row and is the timestamp used for aggregate X-Data-Age / Warning freshness headers, so one stale per-coin row cannot be hidden by newer rows for other coins.
+updatedAt is the newest current row in the aggregate response and is used for aggregate X-Data-Age / Warning freshness headers. oldestComputedAt is the oldest returned current row and is body-only for consumers that need per-coin lag detection.

 Single coin: ?stablecoin=usdt-tether&days=30 (default 30, min 1, max 365) — Returns latest + daily history.